 Women in the UAE have been encouraged and empowered since the foundation of the state.
 This policy is spearheaded by the country's leadership and backed by the UAE Constitution, which guarantees equal rights for men and women in accordance with the precepts of Islam.
 As a result, the role of women in society has evolved considerably over the years.
 Today, the economic and social benefits of diversity are universally recognised and embraced and women are viewed as partners in achieving sustainable development.

 Emirati women are well represented in all echelons of society, including the political arena, diplomatic corps, judiciary and the commercial sector.
-Four women hold ministerial positions in the Cabinet, including the position of Secretary General of the Cabinet, and women constitute 17.5 per cent of the UAE's partially elected representative body, the Federal National Council.
-One of these holds the post of Senior Deputy FNC Speaker.
+Four women hold ministerial positions in the Cabinet, including the position of Secretary General of the Cabinet, and women constitute 20 per cent of the UAE's partially elected representative body, the Federal National Council.
+Of these, one was elected as Speaker in November 2015, the first time that a woman has held such a post anywhere in the Gulf region.
 Three of the UAE's ambassadors, one consul general and the UAE's Permanent Representative to the United Nations in New York are women.
 Four women have been appointed as judges, two as public prosecutors and 17 as assistant public prosecutors and marriage officials.
 Women also serve in the armed forces (one at Brigadier level), customs and police.
 Prestigious government entities, such as twofour54 media free zone, Tecom Business Park and Jebel Ali Free Zone Authority, are headed by women.
 In fact, women constitute 66 per cent of the public sector workforce (the average globally is 48 per cent), with 30 per cent in senior and decision-making positions, close to the level in advanced countries.

 The appointment of women to the boards of all government institutions and companies was agreed by the Cabinet in 2014 on the basis that introducing more capable women into leadership roles in a male-dominated area would not only make these organisations more competitive but encourage innovation and entrepreneurship.
 The UAE is the first country in the Arab region and the second country in the world to introduce a mandatory female presence in the boardroom.
 Overall, a growing number of Emirati female role models in many diverse fields, including renewable and nuclear energy, the aviation and space sectors, oil industry, transport and ICT, reinforce the perception that in the UAE there is no ' glass ceiling', the sky is the limit if you are female, committed, willing and able.